-Castiglion Fibocchi is located on the Strada dei Setteponti, or Seven Bridges Trail, in the Valdarno, on the slopes of the Pratomagno.
-The history of the town is reflected in its name; this historic castle in the Arezzo territory was built by the Guidi Counts before passing into the hands of the children of Ottaviano Pazzi, known as “Bocco”.
+Castiglion Fibocchi is located on the Strada dei Setteponti (or the Seven Bridges Trail) in the Valdarno, on the slopes of Pratomagno.
+The town’s history is reflected in its name; this historic castle in the Arezzo territory was built by the Guidi Counts before passing into the hands of the children of Ottaviano Pazzi, known as “Bocco”.
 This is where the name Castrum Filiis Bocchi comes from, which eventually transformed into Castiglion Fibocchi.

 It’s also worth stopping by the hamlet of Gello Biscardo, known as the “town of madmen” because of a few stories about some truly bizarre citizens.

 Surrounded by the Casentino in the north, Valtiberina in the east, Valdichiana in the south and by the nearby Valdarno Aretino in the west, Arezzo - in the heart of the Tuscan countryside - offers a vast natural and artistic heritage.